canonical/real-time-ubuntu-docs/docs/tutorial/4-schedulers.rst

 critical sporadic tasks; it isn't subject to CFS's "nice" mechanism or RT's priorities.

-Download `edf.c`_ and open it.
+Download :download:`edf.c` and open it.
 Its thread function uses a do-nothing loop, but instead it might service a sensor: one whose data must be processed within 11 ms of the start of every two-second period, with up to 10 ms needed for processing.